phetsims/phet-info/doc/phet-software-design-patterns.md

 ## Model-View Transform

-role in MVC, examples to demystify scenery transform methods (`localToGlobalPoint`, etc.)
+role in MVC, examples to demystify scenery transform methods (`localToGlobalPoint`, etc.).
+When should you use `localToGlobalPoint` instead of `parentToGlobalPoint` and `globalToParentPoint` instead of `globalToLocalPoint`?

 ## Module